Ashwinrm91/PaycoinQ/README_Info.md

 Src/main/java - Where the runner class is stored we can give the tags and path of the feature file which we want to run

 Step Def Package
-Src/main/java - Where the API methods written for the Http methods and Generic methods for code resuabilty
+Src/main/java - Where the API methods written for the Post,Get,Patch and Delete methods and HTTP methods for code resuabilty

 Utils